dotnet/docs-maui/docs/user-interface/controls/button.md

 </ContentPage>
 ```

-In this example, the `Label` element and two `Button` objects contain bindings to the three properties in the `CommandDemoViewModel` class.
+In this example, the <xref:Microsoft.Maui.Controls.Label> element and two `Button` objects contain bindings to the three properties in the `CommandDemoViewModel` class.
 As the two `Button` objects are tapped, the commands are executed, and the number changes value.
 The advantage of this approach over `Clicked` handlers is that all the logic involving the functionality of this page is located in the viewmodel rather than the code-behind file, achieving a better separation of the user interface from the business logic.

 It's also possible for the `Command` objects to control the enabling and disabling of the `Button` objects.
 For example, suppose you want to limit the range of number values between 2<sup>10</sup> and 2<sup>&ndash;10</sup>.
 You can add another function to the constructor (called the `canExecute` argument) that returns `true` if the `Button` should be enabled: